Ifeawopegba/Capstone-Project-by-Ifeoluwa-A./README.md

 # Capstone-Project-by-Ifeoluwa-A.
-This is an exploratory data analysis and supervised machine leanring.
+This is an exploratory data analysis and supervised machine leanring using Python.